 In this article, we offer some tips to develop and keep your nonprofit relationships healthy and lucrative.

-1. Use Relationship Management Software
+1. Use Relationship Intelligence Software

-Relationship management software includes more functionality than traditional donor management software designed to manage donor databases and donor profiles.
+Relationship Intelligence software includes more functionality than traditional donor management software designed to manage donor databases and donor profiles.
 Instead, it is created from the ground up to help you and your team engage with your constituents, manage the donor stewardship process and oversee your prospective donor pipeline.

 Introducing new technologies to a nonprofit goes beyond just replacing antiquated processes.
 Instead, it should be seen as an opportunity to change how you create new relationships with constituents and empower them to become more engaged with your mission.